1905 Pioneer Avenue, Pittsburgh,

 and representatives of all church committees participated in the traditional

-ceremonies.
-Some two hundred jubilant members of the parish attended the
+Some two hundred jubilant members of the

-began the following day.
+and construction began the following day.

 The laying of the cornerstone on

 September 24, 1961.

 the blessing and the laying of the cornerstone took place on September 24, 1961.

 Monsignor Carl P. Hensler, Dean, and Monsignor Jacob C. Shinar, along with